-To receive regulatory approval for the commercial sale of Acetavance, Omigard or any other product candidates that we may in-license or acquire, we must conduct, at our own expense, adequate and well-controlled clinical trials to demonstrate efficacy and safety in humans.
+To receive regulatory approval for the commercial sale of Acetavance, Omigard or any other product candidates that we may in-license or acquire, we must provide adequate data from well-controlled clinical trials to demonstrate efficacy and safety in humans.
 Clinical testing is expensive, takes many years and has an uncertain outcome.
 Clinical failure can occur at any stage of the testing.
 Our clinical trials may produce negative or inconclusive results, and we may decide, or regulators may require us, to conduct additional clinical and/or non-clinical testing.